sbt/sbt/src/sphinx/Detailed-Topics/Migrating-from-sbt-0.7.x-to-0.10.x.rst

    `project/build/MyProject.scala` was.
 3. No more `lib_managed` directory, reducing disk usage and avoiding backup and version control hassles.
-4. `update` is now much faster and it's invoked automatically by sbt.
+4. :key:`update` is now much faster and it's invoked automatically by sbt.
 5. Terser output.
 (Yet you can ask for more details if something goes wrong.)